 The presentation includes a recently conducted study about the academic recovery process of college students who had academically failed before.
 The findings of this study inform internal and external factors affected college students' recovery experiences from underachievement.
 The study also indicates how career goal setting is associated with academic recovery process.

-Mae Hyang Hwang, Gyeongin National University of Education; Donghyuck Lee, Konkuk University; Hyo Jin Lim, Chonbuk National University; Hye Yon Seon, Konyang University; and Brian Hutchison, University of Missouri - St. Louis
+Mae Hyang Hwang, Gyeongin National University of Education; Donghyuck Lee, Konkuk University; Hyo Jin Lim, Chonbuk National University; Hye Yon Seon, Konyang University; and Mark Pope and Brian Hutchison, University of Missouri - St. Louis

 #411 Mid Life Career Crisis: Problems and Strategies (Study of Business Executives in Indian Corporations)

 The developments in the industrial and services sectors has opened many opportunities for professionals from diverse fields including management.
 However, executives were made to work long hours, which resulted in burn out and experience of physical ailments.
 The presentation based on scientific research will identify reasons of mid-life crisis and strategies to overcome it.

 P.K.
 Khurana and N.K.
 Chadha, University of Delhi and Rajinder Sokhi, Government of India

 #412 Job Search Over 50: Controlling Negative Beliefs

 Renee Lee Rosenberg, author, Achieving the Good Life After 50 offers 25 years experience in clinical career counseling, and retirement management.
 In this session, she shares creative, short-term interventions to control negative thinking and energize job search after 50.
 Strategies include: action affirmations, laughter techniques, singing, and her list of 7 P’s.